 The very safety of you, your family and anyone else who rides in your car depends on the performance of your tires.
-When properly maintained, tires provide sufficient grip in at least most road conditions, reduce a car’s stopping distance, aid in sudden emergency maneuvers, and guard against other on-road perils.
+When properly maintained, tires provide enough grip in at least most road conditions, cut a car’s stopping distance, aid in sudden emergency maneuvers, and guard against other on-road perils.
 If you want to know more about the performance of your tires and the rest of your car, you only have to look at the tire tread wear patterns.
-How your tires wear can indicate a number of potential problems, from small to large, helping you make corrections before disaster strikes.
+How your tires wear can show a number of potential problems, from small to large, helping you make corrections before disaster strikes.

 Center of the Tire Tread is Worn Faster

 When you find that the center of the tire tread is worn faster than the outer edges, the cause is that the tires are over-inflated.
 Filling the tires with too much air actually causes the center of the tire’s contact patch to bulge, lifting the outer edges off of the road surface, which causes this pattern.
-To fix the problem, reduce the air pressure to the level recommended by your car’s manufacturer, which you can find on the sticker located on the driver’s door jamb.
+To fix the problem, reduce the air pressure to the level recommended by your car’s manufacturer, which you can find on the sticker on the driver’s door jamb.

 Edges are Worn Faster

-If the “shoulders” or outer edge of the tire tread has worn faster, this is an indication that the tires have been under-inflated.
+If the “shoulders” or outer edge of the tire tread has worn faster, this is an sign that the tires have been under-inflated.
 When there isn’t enough air in the tires, the center of the contact patch lifts up off the road surface, creating this pattern.
 The solution is to add air to the recommended pressure.

 When only one shoulder on the car tire is worn and not the other, the pattern is called camber wear.
 The cause is that the tires is not aligned vertically with the road surface, meaning the majority of the weight of the vehicle is riding on only one edge of the tire.
 Often, the culprit of this wear pattern is a worn, weakened, or even broken suspension spring.